Suffocation Mate

 • Two bishops - Two bishops working together describes Boden's Mate.
 The suffocation mate uses one bishop and one knight, which is what makes their coordination so interesting.

 • A queen and a knight - A queen is not involved in the suffocation mate.
-The pattern specifically features minor pieces — a bishop and a knight — which makes it all the more impressive.
+The pattern specifically features minor pieces, a bishop and a knight, which makes it all the more impressive.

-Professor Archer - A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
+Written and fact-checked by the Old School Chess editorial team, and taught in the voice of Professor Archer, our teaching character.
+A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
 Developed with research and AI.
 Human-reviewed.